-The best way to go to the top of Sugar Loaf Mountain is via the cable cars.
-These leave every 30 minutes and can carry as much as 75 passengers.
-When going up to Sugar Loaf Mountain, the glass-paneled cable cars actually have two stages, all totaling 1,400 meters.
-The car first brings you to Urca Hill, up 215 meters where you can see gorgeous views of Niteror Bridge, Corcovado Mountain and Guanabara Bay.
-You can also buy your souvenirs and snacks at this stop, while you are waiting for the next ride to the top.
+The best way to go to the top of Pão de Açúcar / Sugar Loaf Mountain is via cable cars.
+These leave every 30 minutes and can carry as many as 75 passengers.
+When going up to Sugar Loaf Mountain, the glass-paneled cable cars actually have two stages, totaling 1,400 meters.
+The car first brings you to Urca Hill, up 215 meters, where you can see gorgeous views of Niteror Bridge, Corcovado Mountain and Guanabara Bay.
+You can also buy your souvenirs and snacks at this stop while you are waiting for the next ride to the top.
 The second cable car will bring you up to the top, which is another 395 meters.
 The Cable Cars first offered their services in 1912, so you also get to experience history.
-Engineer Augusto Ferreira Ramos was instrumental for the introduction of this important tourist amenity.
+Engineer Augusto Ferreira Ramos was instrumental in the introduction of this important tourist amenity.

 A word to the wise: Be sure to buy your ticket for the cable car on the way down.
-This provides you with an option of riding on your way down.
-This is important to take note of since you cannot buy tickets when you are at the top.
+This provides you with the option of riding on your way down.
+This is important to note since you cannot buy tickets when you are at the top.